Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Abstract

 \section{Abstract}

 {A proof of optimal-order error estimates is given for the full discretization of the bulk--surface Cahn--Hilliard system with dynamic boundary conditions in a smooth domain.
 The numerical method combines a linear bulk--surface finite element discretization in space and linearly implicit backward difference formulae of order one to five in time.
-The error estimates are obtained by a consistency and stability analysis, based on energy estimates and the novel approach of exploiting the almost mass conservation of the error equations to derive a Poincar\'e-type inequality.
-We also outline how this approach can be generalized to other mass conserving problems and illustrate our findings by numerical experiments.}
+The error estimates are obtained by a consistency and stability analysis, based on an energy estimate and the novel approach of exploiting the almost mass conservation of the error equations to derive a Poincar\'e-type inequality.
+We demonstrate how this approach can be generalized to other almost mass conserving problems.
+To this end we prove optimal-order fully discrete error estimates for the Cahn--Hilliard equation on evolving surfaces.
+We illustrate and complement our findings by numerical experiments. }

 \keywords{Cahn--Hilliard equation, dynamic boundary conditions, bulk--surface finite elements, error estimates, linearly implicit backward difference formula, stability, energy estimates, almost mass conservation}